The Life Sciences Law Review: Belgium

 Belgium operates strict controls on the prices of certain classes of medicines and medical devices and on their reimbursement status.
 The controls have a cumulative effect as, for many products, marketing is only viable when they are at least partially reimbursed.

-Pricing30 and reimbursement31 rules are very complex in Belgium.
+Pricing32 and reimbursement33 rules are very complex in Belgium.
 The competent authority for price determination is the Federal Public Service for Economic Affairs, encompassing two specialised commissions: the Commission for Price Regulation and the Commission for Pricing of Medicinal Products.

 Since 2010, the rules also allow for managed entry agreements to be concluded between the company and the Federal Health Insurance Service.
-These are commonly known as Article 81 agreements, although that term is no longer accurate in light of a recent overhaul of the Royal Decree on Reimbursement.33 The agreements allow for risk-sharing mechanisms between the company and the government.
+These are commonly known as Article 81 agreements, although that term is no longer accurate in light of a recent overhaul of the Royal Decree on Reimbursement.35 The agreements allow for risk-sharing mechanisms between the company and the government.
 They are used primarily when there are uncertainties (e.g., as to the budgetary impact, the therapeutic value or administration specifics) and typically contain a financial mechanism to address these uncertainties, such as rebate schemes.
 An Article 81 agreement leads to a temporary reimbursement for three years, possibly renewable.
 That period of time is typically used to gather further information on the product.
 An Article 81 agreement must contain a number of elements, including details on the price and reimbursement basis of the product, tools to control the budgetary risks (for instance, by controlling the volume of products prescribed), follow-up measures and details on the financial risk-sharing mechanism.
+In an effort to increase transparency of this type of agreement, since June 2020 the Belgian federal Chamber of Representatives has the power to request the Court of Auditors to review specific agreements.
+The Court of Auditors will review confidential information, but this information will not be shared with the Chamber.
+Hence, the Chamber of Representatives has only indirect oversight over the agreements.36

 ii Medical devices